qri-io/rfcs/text/0000-filesystem-integration.md

 # Motivation
 [motivation]: #motivation

 The motivation for this feature is to provide a more tangible connection between the qri versioning/publishing ecosystem and the file-based data that data practitioners are used to working with.
-Since all of the information in a qri dataset maps to files, we should just make those files exist automatically when a qri dataset is "added" to the user's local machine.
+Since all of the user-modifiable information in a qri dataset can map to files, we should just make those files exist on the filesystem.
 Likewise, we should watch for changes to those files, and ensure that they are all in a valid state before allowing the user to commit changes to a qri dataset.

 *This will significantly lower the barrier to entry for new users to qri, especially GUI users, as they can quickly pull down published datasets and begin working with them without having to understand how IPFS/QRI stores and maintains the data.*